MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 Specifies whether to enable the external user expiration policy, where external users will be expired and removed from the site collection in a given number of days.

-> [!NOTE]
-> Once the policy is enabled, expiration values will be set on external users as they join a site collection (via sharing links or via direct access).
+Note: Once the policy is enabled, expiration values will be set on external users as they join a site collection (via sharing links or via direct access).
 When the policy is disabled, it will no longer set expiration values on users, but it will not automatically clear expiration values set on existing users.
 The users can then have their expiration value cleared by a site collection administrator if required.

 The valid values are:
 True - Enables the Policy.